-4.1.5.2.
+4.1.6.2.
 Available analyzers

-Solr and Lucene come with a lot of useful default tokenizers and filters.
-You can find a complete list of tokenizer factories and filter factories at http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters.
+Solr and Lucene come with a lot of useful default char filters, tokenizers and filters.
+You can find a complete list of char filter factories, tokenizer factories and filter factories at http://wiki.apache.org/solr/AnalyzersTokenizersTokenFilters.
 Let check a few of them.